cdl-saarland/AnICA-UI/anica_ui/basic_ui/inline_docs/single_discovery.md

 ### Witness
 This link leads to a site detailing how this discovery has been generalized from a concrete basic block.

+### Related Generalizations
+This list contains discoveries that were generalized from the same concrete basic block.
+They will be similar in nature, but might cover different sets of instructions due to different randomized generalization decisions.